 The process of making aromatized wine involves carefully selecting and sourcing the botanical ingredients, which are then macerated or infused in the base wine.
 This allows the flavors and aromas of the botanicals to meld with the wine, creating a harmonious and well-balanced beverage.
 The length of this infusion process can vary depending on the desired flavor profile, but it is usually a matter of days or weeks.

 One of the fascinating aspects of aromatized wines is the wide range of flavors and styles available.
 While vermouth is perhaps the most well-known example, there are many other types of aromatized wines to explore.
 For example, Lillet is a French aromatized wine that combines citrus fruits, quinine, and other botanicals to create a refreshing and aromatic aperitif.
-Similarly, Aperol and Campari are Italian aperitifs that are made with a base of aromatized wine and infused with herbs and spices.
+Similarly, Aperol and Campari are Italian aperitifs that are made with a base of aromatized wine and infused with bitter herbs and spices.

 Aromatized wines are incredibly versatile and can be enjoyed in a variety of ways.
-They can be served neat or on the rocks as a pre-dinner aperitif, or used as a base for classic like the or the Manhattan.
+They can be served neat or on the rocks as a pre-dinner aperitif, or used as a base for classic cocktails like the Negroni or the Manhattan.
 Their complex flavors and aromas make them a wonderful addition to a wide range of culinary experiences, pairing well with both savory and sweet dishes.

 Aromatized wines are a captivating category of beverages that combine the richness of wine with the complex flavors and aromas of various botanicals.
 Whether it's a classic vermouth, a refreshing Lillet, or a bitter aperitif like Aperol, these wines offer a wide range of flavors and styles to explore.
 As a sommelier and brewer, I have had the pleasure of exploring and experiencing the world of aromatized wines, and I encourage you to do the same.
 Cheers to the wonderful world of aromatized wines!